WesleyBryie/ChumBucket/wiki/megathread/games.md

 >**Our Megathread gives only the best choices rather than a huge selection**.

 ### ✔️ ➜ All links have passed the following quality control checks
-- No content gatekeeping or messages stating that users must disable their adblock in order to proceed in any manner, including sign ups (*majority of links have already failed at this point*).
-- No aggressive redirect experience (*including URL shorteners*) where visitors must clear many hurdles before finally accessing a download, stream, or worse, reach a dead end.
+- No aggressive redirect experience (*URL shorteners*) where visitors must clear many hurdles before finally accessing a download, stream, or worse, reach a dead end.
+- No content gatekeeping or messages stating that users must disable their adblock in order to proceed in any manner, including sign ups.
 - Achieves an overwhelmingly clean result with [VirusTotal](https://www.virustotal.com/gui/home/url), either with zero or a maximum of only two security vendor flags.
-- User interface is straightforward, clear, and simple to use.
 - HTTPS encryption must be used and URLs must load fairly quickly.
-- Private Trackers must enable open sign ups and not be limited to closed invites.

 ### 🐐 ➜ [GOAT](https://www.urbandictionary.com/define.php?term=goat) status = Highly regarded by the pirate community